ShiftForward/mucuchies/README.md

 Once all development dependencies are installed, the development tasks can be started with

-    grunt
+    grunt --dev

-This will build development versions of the application and start watching for any changes. `Gruntfile.js` orchestrates things here.
-If you simply want to build the application once, just do
+This will build development versions of the application and start watching for any changes. `Gruntfile.js` orchestrates things here and the `--dev` option skips minification of JavaScript code.
+If you simply want to build the application once with minification enabled, just do

     grunt build